 Pollination is an essential part of our ecosystem, it’s something we all benefit from.
 Bees create important food sources from pollen, which they store in their hive.
-Pollination is what enables plants to create fruits, vegetables, and crops which we benefit from.
+Pollination is what enables plants to create fruits, vegetables, and crops from which we benefit.

 When bees land on a flower, some of the pollen from the anther will stick to the bee.
 As the bee flies to the next flower, the pollen is rubbed onto the stigma of the flower, enabling fertilization to take place.